TheoBourdais/ComputationalHypergraphDiscovery/examples/Chemistry-Big/README.md

 # Big chemistry example

+**Warning**: To properly reproduce the results of the paper, you must switch to the [BCR example branch](https://github.com/TheoBourdais/ComputationalHypergraphDiscovery/tree/BCR-example).

 In this example, we tackle a large scale example with 1122 variables and their derivatives.
 The data is generated using the BCR benchmark from the [Catalyst repository](https://github.com/SciML/Catalyst_PLOS_COMPBIO_2023).
 The folder is organized as follows:
 - `data_generation`: files used for the data generation process
 - `data_and_results`: data used for the CHD process, and resulting graphs stored